Contributing Gear Writer

 Cons: Waterproofing isn’t the best

 Legend has it that the Tech gloves were the late Jake Burton’s go-to gloves for morning tours before work.
-That says quite a lot considering how many gloves Burton puts out each year and the man steering the ship had his choice of the lot.
-We also were pretty darn impressed with these gloves, and how warm they actually were for such a small package.
+That says quite a lot considering how many gloves Burton puts out each year, and the man steering the ship had his choice of the lot.
+We were also pretty darn impressed with these gloves and how warm they actually were for such a small package.

-Best Gauntlet-Style Snowboard Glove
+Runner-Up Best Gauntlet-Style Snowboard Glove

-Black Diamond Soloist ($130)
+Black Diamond Soloist ($140)

-Black Diamond Soloist Snowboard Glove
+Black Diamond Soloist Snowboard GloveWaterproofing: BD.Dry

 Insulation: PrimaLoft

-Features: Leather palm
+Features: Leather palm, removable liner

 Cuff Style: Over, gauntlet